DecodedSpark/DecodedSpark/README.md

-- 👋 Hi, DecodedSpark here!
+- 👋 Hi, Dariq here!

-- 👀 To tell a little bit about myself, my main passion is storytelling, specifically fictional storytelling.
-I’m interested in writing stories, filmmaking, screenwriting and game design.
+- 👀 To tell a little bit about myself, my main passion is storytelling.
+I love reading, writing, screenwriting, filmmaking, and game development.

-- 🌱 I’m currently learning Computer Science with a focus on website, extension and mobile app development.
+- 🌱 I’m a UWindsor Computer Science graduate with a focus on game, web, desktop, and mobile app development.

 <!---
 DecodedSpark/DecodedSpark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.